MAECProject/MAECProject.github.io/documentation/faqs/index.md

 <li>A zipped bundle to support local development, with local references and including copies of all imported or utilized schemas.</li>
 <li>A zipped bundle to support development with Internet access, with only remote references to imported schemas.</li>
 </ol>
-Additionally, a version is hosted on [maec.mitre.org]() to enable validation.
+Additionally, a version is hosted on the [MAEC legacy website](https://maec.mitre.org/language/version4.1/) to enable validation.

 #### <a name="b2"></a> B2.
 What tools or utilities are available to help me use or develop MAEC content?
 MAEC can be manipulated manually or programmatically.
 If using MAEC manually, such as to capture malware analysis results, no tools are currently provided, but use of an XML editor is recommended.